Emergence of the Unconventional Type-II Nambu-Goldstone Modes with Topological Origin in Bose Superfluids: Supplemental Material

-Numerical calculation shows that $\kappa_1$ always keeps finite at around the boundary between sub-phases $M$ and $T$, which implies the NG mode associated with the global gauge $U(1)$ symmetry always has linear dispersion.
-In contrast, $\kappa_{2}$ tends to 0 near the $M$-$T$ boundary, which corresponds to the vanishing of the first-order dispersion coefficient of the NG mode associated with the $SO(2)$ symmetry.
-In fact, the vanishing of $\boldsymbol{\kappa}_{2}$ also can be derived analytically by minimizing the energy functional, but we don't show the process here due to the tedious calculation.
+Numerical calculation shows that $\kappa_1$ always keeps finite at around the boundary between sub-phases $M$ and $T$, which implies the NG mode associated with the global gauge $\text{U(1)}$ symmetry always has linear dispersion.
+In contrast, $\kappa_{2}$ tends to 0 near the $T-M$ boundary, which corresponds to the vanishing of the first-order dispersion coefficient of the NG mode associated with the $\text{SO(2)}$ symmetry.
+When $\kappa_{2}$ vanishes, we need to consider the second-order perturbation equation in the second row of Eq.~(\ref{eq:pereq}).
+From $v_{1}=0$, we derive $\xi_{1}=0$.
+In addition, because $\sigma K_{0}\boldsymbol{z}_{2}=0$, $\boldsymbol{z}_{2}$ is also one zero solution of $K_{0}$ and we need to set $\boldsymbol{\xi}_{0}=x_{2}$, where